bhauman/rebel-readline/rebel-readline/README.md

 ## Quick try

-`lein trampoline run` will get you into a clojure repl with the readline working.
+`lein trampoline run` will get you into a Clojure REPL with the readline working.

+Note that `lein run` will not work!
+See above.

 ## Quick Lay of the land

 You should look at `rebel-readline.main` and `rebel-readline.core` to give you top level usage information.

-The meat of the functionality is in `rebel-readline.line-reader` and `rebel-readline.widgets.base` everything else is just support.
+The core of the functionality is in `rebel-readline.line-reader` and `rebel-readline.widgets.base` everything else is just support.

 ## Quick Usage

-The main way to use this library is to replace the `clojure.main/repl-read` behavior in `clojure.main/repl`. the advantage of doing this is that it won't interfere with the input stream if you are working on something that needs to read from `*in*`.
-This is because the line-reader will only be engaged when the repl loop is reading.
+The main way to use this library is to replace the `clojure.main/repl-read` behavior in `clojure.main/repl`.

+The advantage of doing this is that it won't interfere with the input stream if you are working on something that needs to read from `*in*`.
+This is because the line-reader will only be engaged when the REPL loop is reading.

-Example One:
+Example:

 ```clojure
 (clojure.main/repl